i-unit/iunit/README.md

 ## Best practices
 Do not depend one test on the result of another test
-A library is set of related tests.
+A library is set of related tests (a test suite).
 Create as many libraries as you need and call them sequentially
 When using [TD/OMS as your change management system.](https://remainsoftware.com) include tests in your compile or transfer

 ## Tips